-- 1. Flag Removal - - A. When the flag is clearly taken from the runner in possession of the ball, the down shall end, and the ball is declared dead.
+- 1. Flag Removal When the flag is clearly taken from the runner in possession of the ball, the down shall end, and the ball is declared dead.
 A player who removes the flag from the runner should immediately hold the flag above their head to assist the official in locating the spot where the capture occurred.
 The ball is spotted where the ball was when the player is deflagged.
 Players must have possession of the ball before they can legally be deflagged. - B. When a runner loses their flag belt either accidentally, inadvertently (not removed by grabbing or pulling), or on purpose, play continues.
-The deflagging reverts to a one-hand tag of the runner between the shoulders and knees. - C. In circumstances where a flag is removed illegally, play should continue with the option of the penalty or the play.

-- D. A defensive player intentionally pulling a flag belt from an offensive player without the ball is illegal.
+The deflagging reverts to a one-hand tag of the runner between the shoulders and knees. - C. In circumstances where a flag is removed illegally, play should continue with the option of the penalty or the play. - D. A defensive player intentionally pulling a flag belt from an offensive player without the ball is illegal.
 The official shall warn the team, any further penalty will result in an unsportsmanlike conduct. - E. Tampering with the flag belt in any way to gain an advantage including tying, using foreign materials, or other such acts is illegal. - F. A defensive player may leave their feet when trying to remove the flag. - G. If an eligible receiver is deflagged/tagged prior to touching the ball on a pass thrown beyond the line of scrimmage.

-Penalty: Early Flag Pull Foul, 5 yards; enforced under the ABO Principle. - 2.
-Contact In an attempt to remove the flag belt from a runner, defensive players may contact the body and shoulders, but not the face, neck or any part of the head of an opponent with their hands.
+Penalty: Early Flag Pull Foul, 5 yards from spot of the penalty

+2. Contact - In an attempt to remove the flag belt from a runner, defensive players may contact the body and shoulders, but not the face, neck or any part of the head of an opponent with their hands.
 A defensive player may not hold, push, or knock the runner down in an attempt to remove the flag belt.

-Penalty: Defensive Holding, 10 yards from spot - 3.
-Flag Guarding A runner shall not flag guard by using their hands, arms, or the ball to deny the opportunity for an opponent to pull or remove the flag belt.
+Penalty: Defensive Holding, 10 yards from spot

+3. Flag Guarding - A runner shall not flag guard by using their hands, arms, or the ball to deny the opportunity for an opponent to pull or remove the flag belt.
 A player may use a spin, jump cut, or dip, however; must keep their arms away from their flag to avoid flag guarding.

-There does not need to be contact by the runner for flag guarding to occur.
-Penalty: Flag guarding, 10 yards - A. A runner shall be prohibited from contacting an opponent with an extended hand or arm which includes the use of a "stiff arm" to flag guard.
-Penalty: Flag guarding, 10 yards - 4.
-Helping the runner A player shall not grasp, pull, push or aid any teammate runner.
-Penalty: Helping the Runner, 5 yards
+Penalty: Flag guarding, 10 yards from the spot of the penalty.

+A. A runner shall be prohibited from contacting an opponent with an extended hand or arm which includes the use of a "stiff arm" to flag guard

+Penalty: Flag guarding, 10 yards from the spot of the penalty

+4. Helping the runner - A player shall not grasp, pull, push or aid any teammate runner.

+Penalty: Helping the Runner, 5 yards from spot of the penalty.

-7. BLOCKING
+BLOCKING

-- 1. Offense Blocking The offensive blocking shall take place without contact.
-The blocker shall have his/her hands and arms at his/her side, behind his/her back, or crossed on his/her chest.
+1. Offense Blocking - The offensive blocking shall take place without contact.
+The blocker shall have his/her hands and arms at his/her side or behind his/her back.
 Any use of the hands, arms, elbows, legs, or body to initiate contact during an offensive block is illegal.

-Penalty: Personal Foul, 10 yards - 2.
-Interlock Blocking Teammates of a runner or passer may interfere for him/her by screen blocking but shall not use interlocked interference by grasping or encircling one another in any manner. - 3.
+Penalty: Personal Foul, 10 yards from the spot of the penalty

+- 2. Interlock Blocking Teammates of a runner or passer may interfere for him/her by screen blocking but shall not use interlocked interference by grasping or encircling one another in any manner. - 3.
 Defensive Rush and Use of Hands Defensive players must attempt to go around the offensive blocker.
 Defensive players must not use any part of his/her arms, hands, elbows, or any part of the body to contact the offensive player.

 Penalty: Personal Foul, 10 yards from previous spot

-8. SCORING PLAYS AND TOUCHBACKS
+SCORING PLAYS AND TOUCHBACKS